BES2016Workshop/guidebook/outline.md

 ## What's a reproducible report?

-For the purposes of this guide, a report is a scientific document that contains not only the text that makes up the manuscript, but it also contains the code that generates the figures and the statistics that are reported in your manuscript.
-Ideally, the report is part of a self-contained project that may contain your data, your initial exploratory analyses, and the final product.
+For the purposes of this guide, a report is a scientific document that contains not only the text that makes up the manuscript, but also the code that generates the figures and the statistics that are reported in your manuscript.
+Ideally, the report is part of a self-contained project that may contain your data, your initial exploratory analyses, the final product, and the code needed to generate them.

 This manuscript can be a scientific article, a conference presentation, a technical report, or a document to share your progress with your collaborators.
-The end product may not show any code and therefore it may not look like it was generated no differently from other documents.
+The end product may not show any code and therefore it may not look like it was generated differently from other documents.

 Typically a report contains code for data manipulation, data analysis, and figure generation alongside the text that constitutes the heart of the report.
-Because of this hybrid nature, if left unchecked, this mix can lead to a big mess that is difficult to maintain and debug.
+Because of this hybrid nature, if left unchecked, this mix can lead to a big mess that can be difficult to maintain and debug.
 In this guide, we will provide you with some advice on how to keep your report manageable.

 ---

-Box ##: What is the difference between repeatability and reproducibility?
+Box xx: What is the difference between repeatability and reproducibility?

 **Repeatability** describes how close are the results of an experiment conducted under the same conditions (same instruments, same operators, etc.). **Reproducibility** describes how close are the results of an experiment conducted under similar but different conditions.
 Repeatability ensures that you would obtain similar results when running your code on your own laptop at different times; while reproducibility ensures that giving your code to someone else would allow them to obtain the same results as yours.